 Is the GIC responsible for the biannual health insurance eligibility audits mandated by Section 26 of Chapter 32B?

-Q) How long after the fiscal year ends do municipalities receive their share of the Medicare Part D subsidy?
+How long after the Fiscal Year ends do municipalities receive their share of the Medicare Part D subsidy?

-A) Municipalities receive their share of the Medicare Part D subsidy after the reconciliation process, which is approximately 18 months after the Fiscal Year closes.
+Municipalities receive their share of the Medicare Part D subsidy after the reconciliation process, which is approximately 18 months after the Fiscal Year closes.
 Note that with the implementation of the EGWP program in 2016, these subsidies will be eliminated after the runout period.

 For additional details, see the GIC Municipal Health Coverage regulations.